 There are two distinct methods in the industrial standard, known as Method A and Method B but they are not the same as Method A (legacy method) and Method B (single load factor) in the office standard.
 From a calculation perspective, both Method A and Method B in the industrial standard are aligned with Method A of the office standard.
 The key difference between Method A and Method B in the industrial standard is the measure line.

-Known as the Exterior Exterior Enclosure Method, Method A measures to the outside of exterior walls (measure line) to calculate areas.
-Method A is arguably more popular than Method B. Certain features of an industrial building are excluded from the calculation of area, including canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
-The main condition for an area to be excluded is that it exists beyond the measure line.
+Known as the Exterior Enclosure Method, Method A measures to the outside of exterior walls to calculate areas.
+Method A is arguably more popular than Method B, especially in cooler and seasonal climates.

-Known as the Drip Line Method, Method B measures to the most exterior drip line at the perimeter of the roof system to calculate areas.
-Method B is generally intended for wall-less industrial structures usually found in warmer climates.

-While Method A is the most conventional approach for measuring industrial buildings, Method B has gained popularity (even in colder climates), where landlords wish to maximize the rentable area of their buildings.
 Certain features of an industrial building are excluded from the calculation of area, including canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
+The main condition for an area to be excluded is that it exists beyond the Measure Line.

+Known as the Drip Line Method, Method B measures to the perimeter of the roof system covering a floor.
+Method B is generally intended for industrial structures lacking walls, usually found in warmer climates.

+While Method A is the most conventional approach for measuring industrial buildings, Method B has gained popularity (even in colder climates), where landlords believe it will maximize the rentable area of their buildings.
+Certain features of an industrial building are excluded from the calculation of area; including, canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
 The main condition for an area to be excluded is that it exists beyond the measure line.